jingxuanxu04/LAPD_DAQ/README.md

 # LAPD_DAQ
- Data acquisition script using Ethernet motor and LeCroy scope as digitizer on LAPD
+ Data acquisition script using Ethernet motor and LeCroy scope as digitizer on LAPD.
+Modified from Scope_DAQ used on process plasma chamber